scottbedard/vue-use-three/README.md

 #### `useRotation`

-Sync an object's local rotation using Euler angles
+Sync an object's local rotation using Euler angles.

 ```js
 import { useRotation } from 'vue-use-three';